Champii/Nodulator/README.md

   - Added argument to Resource.Init(): You can give the config object in order to avoid recursive require when two way model association
   - Removed Doc section.
 It will be on the website documentation.
   - Code in Init() has been splited for code clarity
+  - Load order has changed between resources and socket
+  - Added a @_type variable defining the typename of an instance
+  - Fixed a bug in model association: no field in schema if array with no 'type'
+  - Improved 'arrayOf' type check
+  - Added function to default schema value (is that a possible virtual field ?)

 04/05/15: v0.0.18
   - You can specify a 'store' general config property in order to switch to redis-based sessions